 Innamincka is located on the banks of the Cooper Creek in north-east South Australia and has a permanent population of about 12-15 people.
 It is a fascinating area rich in natural, Indigenous, pastoral and explorer history.
 The Innamincka Regional Reserve spans a total of 1.3 million hectares and is home to 200 species of birds, many native animals and reptiles.
 Explore the restored Australian Inland Mission building and spot local wildlife.
 Take a cruise on the Cooper Creek from Innamincka to see Wills’ grave, Burke’s grave, and King’s Marker where sole survivor of the ill-fated Burke and Wills expedition, John King, was found.

 Return to Birdsville via Walkers Crossing - an alternative 4WD track accessible during dry periods.
 Check on the variable road conditions and route map before departure.
-See King’s Marker, the site where the sole survirver of the ill-fated Burke and Wills expedition was found.
-The track traverses the flood plain area of Cooper Creek and leads onto the famous Birdsville Track, at the northern end of the Sturt Stony Desert, for approximately 100kms drive to Birdsville.
+See King’s Marker, the site where the sole survivor of the ill-fated Burke and Wills expedition was found.
+The track traverses the flood plain area of Cooper Creek and leads onto the famous Birdsville Track at the northern end of the Sturt Stony Desert.
+Travel approximately 100kms to Birdsville.
 The Birdsville Track was originally a 517km cattle track that is now a popular tourist route.
 The Page Family Grave is a sobering reminder to respect the environment.
 Drive past the airstrip and old Bronco branding yards at Pandie Pandie Station, and put a foot in each state at the Border Fences before arriving back in Birdsville.